apigee-127/bagpipes/README.md

 fittings to accept input and deliver output via the pipe to other fittings or to the client:

 * **input**: the input defined in the fitting definition (string, number, object, array)
-* **statusCode**: status to be delivered to the client
-* **headers**: headers to be delivered to the client
 * **output**: output to be delivered to the next fitting or client

 In addition, the context has the following properties that should not be modified - and, in general, you shouldn't need to access them at all:

-* **request**: the http request from the client
-* **response**: the http response to be sent to the client
-* **_errorHandler**: the keys and values as defined in the fitting's inputs definition
+* **_errorHandler**: the pipe played if an error occurs in the pipe
-* **_finish**: used by connect middleware to return data to the client
+* **_finish**: a final fitting run after the pipe is finished (error or not)

-Finally, the context object will contain any properties that you've assigned to it via the 'output' option on your fitting definition.
+Finally, the context object itself will contain any properties that you've assigned to it via the 'output' option on your fitting definition.

 Notes:

 The context object is extensible as well.
-The names listed above as well as any name starting with '_' should be considered reserved, but you may assign other additional properties to the object should you need to for communication between fittings.
+The names listed above as well as any name starting with '_' should be considered reserved, but you may assign other additional properties to the context should you need it for communication between fittings (see also the [memo](#memo) fitting).

-When implementing a fitting, **strongly** prefer to emit content to the callback - not to the response.
-If you write directly to the response, you are bypassing the ability of later fittings to modify the content or to potentially modify the response at all and it may cause errors.

 ### Error Handling

-By default, errors that occur in fittings will be sent to the client with a statusCode = 500 and the error message only (no stack trace).
-However, you may install custom error handlers in the pipe by specifying them using the system onError fitting (see [onError](#onError) in fittings section).
+You may install a custom error handler pipe by specifying them using the system [onError](#onError) fitting.

 ## Fittings

 All fittings may have the following values (all of which are optional):

 * **type**: one of: system, user, swagger, node-machine
-* **name**: the name of the fitting of the type specified (note: not the Swagger reference)
+* **name**: the name of the fitting of the type specified
 * **config**: static values passed to the fitting during construction
 * **input**: dynamic values passed to the fitting during execution
 * **output**: The name of the context key to which the output value is assigned

 #### Type

-If type is omitted (as it must be for in-line useage), the swagger-pipes will first check the user fittings then the system fittings for the name and use the first fitting found.
+If type is omitted (as it must be for in-line usage), Bagpipes will first check the user fittings then the system fittings for the name and use the first fitting found.
 Thus be aware that if you define a fitting with the same name as a system one, your fitting will override it.

 #### Input

 The **input** may be a hash, array, or constant.
-The value or subvalues of the input is defined as either:
+The value or sub-values of the input is defined as either:

 * a constant string or number value
 * a **reference** to a value